-The key lesson here is that if we are to intervene in what would otherwise transpire, we need a solid idea of not only the benefits of our interventions but also the harm we may cause—the second order effects.
+The key lesson here is that if we are to intervene , we need a solid idea of not only the benefits of our interventions but also the harm we may cause—the second order effects.
 Otherwise how will we know when, despite our best intentions, we cause more harm than we do good.

 Intervening when we have no idea of the break-even point is “naive interventionism,” a phrase first brought to my attention by Nassim Taleb.

 In Antifragile, he writes:

 In the case of tonsillectomies, the harm to the children undergoing unnecessary treatment is coupled with the trumpeted gain for some others.
 The name for such net loss, the (usually bitten or delayed) damage from treatment in excess of the benefits, is iatrogenics.

 Why would people do something even when the evidence points out that doing something is actually causing more harm?